|Always make sure that supplies are clean and wash your hands before handling breastmilk.|

 Upon receiving the breastmilk, store it in the freezer or in the refrigerator as given, or use within 6-8 hours depending on the need.
 More information can be found here.

 - In ‘Nursing: The 3 M’s of Breast-feeding the Preterm Infant’: “Studies measuring these factors [size, need to recycle, ease of cleaning/sterilizing, protection of nutrients, considerations regarding bacteria, and ability to connect directly to the pump flange] conclude that glass and hard clear plastic (polypropylene) are the recommended choices for milk collection/storage.
 Plastic bags are a poor choice for milk storage […] owing to their non-sterile condition, greater loss of fat (adherence to sides of bag), and difficulty in handling.”
 Plastic bags can however be more convenient.
-Plastic bags specially designed for freezing expressed human milk are available from many companies that specialize in products for breastfeeding mothers and babies. [↩]
+Plastic bags specially designed for freezing expressed human milk are available from many companies that specialize in products for breastfeeding. [↩]

 - However, the CDC states: “Do not add fresh milk to already frozen milk within a storage container.
 It is best not to mix the two.” [↩]